apache/datafusion/README.md

 | `CUSTOM`      | _Not yet supported_               |
 | `ARRAY`       | _Not yet supported_               |

+# Roadmap

+Please see [Roadmap](docs/source/specification/roadmap.md) for information of where the project is headed.

 # Architecture Overview

 There is no formal document describing DataFusion's architecture yet, but the following presentations offer a good overview of its different components and how they interact together.